Toxungen: Classification of toxin deployment

-Animals that deploy toxungens are referred to as toxungenous.
 Some animals use their toxins in multiple ways, and can be classified as poisonous, toxungenous, and/or venomous.
 Examples include the scorpion Parabuthus transvaalicus, which is both toxungenous (can spray its toxins) and venomous (can inject its toxins), and the snake Rhabdophis tigrinus, which is poisonous (sequesters toad and/or firefly toxins in its nuchal gland tissues that are toxic if consumed by a predator), toxungenous (the nuchal glands are pressurized and can spray the toxins when ruptured), and venomous (toxic oral gland secretions can be injected via the teeth).
 Even humans can be considered facultatively poisonous, toxungenous, and venomous because they sometimes make use of toxins by all three means for research and development (e.g., biomedical purposes), agriculture (e.g., spraying insecticides), and nefarious reasons (to kill other animals, including humans).

 Evolution and function

 Toxungen deployment offers a key evolutionary advantage compared to poisons and venoms.
 Poisons and venoms require direct contact with the target animal, which puts the toxin-possessing animal at risk of injury and death from a potentially dangerous enemy.
 Evolving the capacity to spit or spray a toxic secretion can reduce this risk by delivering the toxins from a distance.

 Toxins used as toxungens can be acquired by several means.
 Many species synthesize their own toxins and store them within glands, but others acquire their toxins exogenously from other species.
-Examples of the latter include snakes of the genus Rhabdophis, which sequester their nuchal gland toxins from their diet of toads and/or fireflies, and octopuses of the genus Hapalochlaeana, which possess bacteria in their salivary gland that synthesize tetrodotoxin, the main component of the secretion that can be ejected in the water to subdue nearby prey.
+Two examples illustrate exogenous acquisition.
+Snakes of the genus Rhabdophis sequester their nuchal gland toxins from their diet of toads and/or fireflies, Blue-ringed octopuses (genus Hapalochlaeana) acquire tetrodotoxin, the highly toxic non-proteinaceous component of their salivary glands that can be ejected into the water to subdue nearby prey, via accumulation from food resources and/or symbiotic tetrodotoxin-producing bacteria.

 Toxungens are most commonly used for defensive purposes, but can be used in other contexts as well.
 Examples of toxungen use for predation include the blue-ringed octopus, which can squirt its secretion into water to immobilize or kill its prey, and ants of the genus Crematogaster that cooperatively subdue their prey by seizing, spread-eagling, and then smearing their toxins onto the prey's surface.
 Toxungens can also be used for communication and hygiene.
 Many hymenopterans possess a secretion used as a venom (injected for predation and/or defense) that can also be sprayed to communicate alarm among nestmates, to mark a trail used for food gathering, or to keep their brood free of parasites.

 Because of their unique delivery system, toxungens may be chemically designed to better penetrate body surfaces.
 Arthropods that spray or smear their secretion onto insect prey enhance toxin penetration by including a spreading agent that additionally enhances toxicity.
-Spitting cobras have also modified their secretion so that the cardiotoxins are more injurious to eye membranes.
+Some Spitting cobras have modified their secretion so that the cardiotoxins are more injurious to eye membranes.